Thank you for subscribing

 They work by drawing in warm air from outside, then running the air through wet filter pads kept moist by water from a tank at the unit's base.
 As the water from the pads evaporates, it humidifies and cools the air.
 The system then blows cooled, moist air into your house.

 This means that outside conditions need to be favourable for evaporative coolers to work effectively.
 If there are pollutants like smoke, pollen or dust in the air, they can be pushed into the home.
-They also require windows and internal doors to be left open, so the moist air can be vented from the house - after all, you don't want mould.
+They also require windows and internal doors to be left open, so the moist air can be vented from the house, which could contribute to the development of mould.

 • Unit cost: Evaporative coolers cost around $2,500 to $6,000.

 • Running costs: Evaporative coolers use about half the energy of a similarly sized ducted split system air conditioner.
-That said, they also guzzle water up to 25 litres an hour, which will add to running costs - and exceeds Melbourne's average water use of 164 litres per person a day.
+However, they also use up 25 litres an hour of water, which will add to running costs, as well as exceeding Melbourne's average water use of 164 litres per person a day.

 white ceiling fan